commonsearch/gumbocy/README.md

 make docker_shell
 ```

-You will end up in a container with Gumbo already installed.
+You will end up in a container with Gumbo and Gumbocy already installed.

-You can then run the tests for Python, 2.7 and PyPy:
+You can then run the tests for Python 2.7 and PyPy:

 ```
 make docker_test
 GUMBOCY_PYTHON_VERSION=pypy make docker_test